 Intranet search has proved a perennial predicament for digital workplace teams.
 New trends in search are changing expectations for everything from how search results are displayed to the very nature of what search is.
 This article describes the key trends behind the shifting goal posts.
 Some people don’t understand the importance of paid adverts in the Google search, but they are pretty important if you are looking to build up a new business as is using Search Engine Optimization Services and strategies.
-For businesses who want to get their website into Google’s good books, there are tailor-made services out there from companies with a track record of delivering on SEO such as the Impressive SEO Agency.

 Search – your white whale

 I see a lot of intranets (for example, on Digital Workplace 24 and Digital Workplace Live).
 I talk to a lot of practitioners in the field (through facilitating intimate, confidential peer learning seminars between digital workplace teams at Fortune 1000 companies on a quarterly basis for the DWG Membership).
 And I do things like facilitate digital workplace strategy sessions between leading organizations at Microsoft’s Envisioning Lab in Redmond, Washington.

 I’m not bragging, I’m just really fortunate that my job includes these cool activities.
 And it’s things like these that help me occasionally to gain insights into the changing nature of intranets, digital workplaces and modern work as we know it.

 And so we come to the topic of enterprise search.

 One little word: “search”.
 Perhaps a satisfyingly complex challenge for you digital workplace managers?
 Or maybe a thorn in your side?
 Perhaps your great white whale, the maddening pursuit that will eventually destroy you?